 COURSE NUMBER AND TITLE, CATALOG DESCRIPTION, CREDITS:

-HIM 1802 PROFESSIONAL PRACTICE EXPERIENCE I (2 CREDITS)
+HIM1802 Medical Office Simulation – 2 Credits

-Entry-level directed practice designed to provide the student with a strong foundation in the technical aspects of HIM operations and processes.
-Activities will include review of patient registration, discharge record processing, data collection, record retrieval, release of information, data storage, and other departmental process functions.
+This course is designed to give the student exposure to computer software applications as used in the medical office and health information management department environment.
+This will include the use of practice management and electronic health record software applications.

 PREREQUISITES FOR THIS COURSE:

-Major in AS Health Information Technology or CCC Medical Informatioon Coder/Biller and Permission of the HIT Program Director
+Major in AS Health Information Technology or CCC Medical Information Coder/Biller and Permission of the HIT Program Director

 CO-REQUISITES FOR THIS COURSE: